rozek/postman-collection-for-voltcloud/README.md

 Every application is associated with a key-value store, whose entries may be created, read, written and deleted by the developer but only read by the application's customers.
 The following requests are those for the developer:

-* **list application storage entries**<br>this request responds with a (potentially empty) JSON object containing all entries of the key-value store associated with the application given by `application_id` (this includes any keys and their bound values).
+* **list application storage entries**<br>this request responds with a (potentially empty) JSON object containing all entries in the key-value store associated with the application given by `application_id` (this includes any keys and their bound values).
 If the JSON object is not empty, an arbitrary key from the set will be stored in `application_storage_key` for further requests - otherwise, `application_storage_key` will be set to "application-test"
 * **create or update application storage entry**<br>this request addresses the key-value store for the application given by `application_id` and binds the key given by `application_storage_key` to a predefined value (derived from the current timestamp) - if the specfied entry does not exist, it will be created
 * **get application storage entry**<br>this request addresses the key-value store for the application given by `application_id` and responds with a JSON string containing the value the key given by `application_storage_key` is bound to.
 Trying to get the value of a non-existing key will result in an error
 * **delete application storage entry**<br>this request addresses the key-value store for the application given by `application_id` and deletes the entry for the key given by `application_storage_key` together with the value that key is bound to.
 Note: this request is *not idempotent* - trying to delete a non-existing entry will result in an error